ryterdal/guide_reproducible_research/chapters/03_secondary_practices.md

 granular level.

 Databases are a specialized tool.
 They are optimized for querying and transforming data.
-As such, they are generallly faster at those tasks than R or Python.
+As such, they are generally faster at those tasks than R or Python.
 However, they don't do everything.
 You can't create a data visualization using a database, or run a statistical analysis.
 A database is a perfect data source for those tasks to ensure that your results are reproducible across